open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

   E.g. by adding `<PackageReference Include="Grpc.Net.Client" Version="2.32.0" />` to the `.csproj` file.
 - On .NET Framework, using the `grpc` OTLP exporter protocol is not supported.

-### Batch Span Processor
+## Batch Span Processor

-The Batch Span Processor batches of finished spans before they are send by the exporter.
+The Batch Span Processor batches finished spans before they are sent by the exporter.

 | Environment variable | Description | Default |
 |-|-|-|